JarekErvin/JarekErvin.github.io/_posts/2019-02-13-City-As-Subject-In-The-Wire.md

 ---
 I spent my winter break watching <em>The Wire</em>, which has been on my watchlist for a long time.

-Beyond curiosity about a hyped up prestige drama, the show was also a carrot dangled in front of me because of Jameson’s often-discussed 2010 essay "<a href="https://muse.jhu.edu/article/447304" target="_blank">Realism and Utopia in the Wire</a>."
-Many people have spoken positively to me about the piece as a work of criticism–one that is especially interesting given that social commentary on TV has become a standard part of cultural criticism.
+Beyond curiosity about a hyped up prestige drama, the show was also a carrot dangled in front of me because of Fredric Jameson’s often-discussed 2010 essay "<a href="https://muse.jhu.edu/article/447304" target="_blank">Realism and Utopia in the Wire</a>."
+Many people have spoken positively to me about the piece as a work of criticism–one that is especially interesting given  it anticipates a form of social commentary on TV that has become a standard part of cultural criticism.

-Now that I’ve finished the show, I am in a position to read Jameson’s piece.
+Now that I’ve finished the show, I was finally in a position to read Jameson’s piece.

 As far as I understand his position: <em>The Wire</em> is a kind of post-procedural, which hybridizes elements from the organized crime romance, the thriller, and so on, set in a structure that blurs lines between “epic” literature and the instantly consumable evening television serial.